tfgrid-studio/tfgrid-docs/docs/index.md

-# TFGrid Compose Documentation
+# TFGrid Studio Documentation

-**Universal deployment orchestrator for ThreeFold Grid**
+**Complete development platform for ThreeFold Grid**

-Deploy applications to decentralized infrastructure as simply as `tfgrid-compose up`.
+Build, deploy, and scale decentralized applications with `tfgrid-compose` CLI and integrated tools.

 ---

-## 🎯 What is TFGrid Compose?
+## 🎯 What is TFGrid Studio?

-TFGrid Compose is a **production-ready deployment platform** that brings docker-compose-style simplicity to ThreeFold Grid.
-It unifies proven deployment patterns into a single, powerful CLI tool.
+**TFGrid Studio** is a complete development platform for ThreeFold Grid.
+The flagship tool, **tfgrid-compose**, brings docker-compose-style simplicity to decentralized deployments.

 ```bash
 # Deploy any application with one command